Travel in Austria

 Ziller Valley (Zillertal) in Tyrol | All Recommended Attractions

-Just south of Lake Achensee and about 40 kilometers from Innsbruck lies a beautiful valley surrounded by towering mountains – this is the Ziller Valley (known locally as Zillertal, not Zilertal).
+Just south of Lake Achensee and about 40 kilometers from Innsbruck lies a beautiful valley surrounded by towering mountains – this is the Ziller Valley.
 This wide-open valley is the largest in the southern part of the Inntal Valley and stretches for 32 kilometers from the village of Strass im Zillertal all the way to the main town of Mayrhofen.
 The Ziller River flows through the heart of the valley, giving it its name.

 A A